NagyD/SDLPoP/doc/Readme.txt

 * megahit -- Enable cheats.
 * a number from 0 to 15 -- Start the given level.
 (Works only together with `megahit` or `record`.)
 * draw -- Draw directly to the screen, skipping the offscreen buffer.
+* demo -- Run in demo mode: only the first two levels will be playable, and quotes from magazine reviews will be displayed.
+* stdsnd -- Use PC speaker sounds.

+**The following don't exist in the original game:**
 * full -- Run in full screen mode.
-* demo -- Run in demo mode: only the first two levels will be playable, and quotes from magazine reviews will be displayed.
 * record -- Start recording immediately.
 (See the Replays section.)
 * replay or a *.P1R filename -- Start replaying immediately.
 (See the Replays section.)
 * validate "replays/replay.p1r" -- Print out information about a replay file and quit.
 (See the Replays section.)